People's Democracy Party: Demir's chairmanship

 Bozlak was succeeded by Ahmet Turan Demir, who served as party chairman from September 1998 to November 1999.
 In January 1999, 41 of the detained HADEP members were released, but four remained in custody.
 The same month, a state prosecutor demanded the party's closure before the Constitutional Court, alleging that party had organizational ties with the PKK.
 In February 1999, Abdullah Öcalan was captured in Kenya and imprisoned on Imrali, hundreds of party members were also detained.

 After the Turkish press reported that Öcalan said PKK named the party's candidates, the state prosecutor demanded the party's exclusion from the General Elections of 1999.
 The party was not excluded nor banned.
 However, in the electoral campaign for general and local elections of April 1999, the party faced opposition from the Turkish authorities.
 The government prohibited the party's Diyarbakır rally, planned for the week before the elections, and detained thousands of people.

 At the time, the party hoped to become an important factor in Turkish politics.
 Despite the government's suppression, the party was successful in the local elections of April 1999 and won 37 mayorships, including Diyarbakır.
 In August 1999, President Süleyman Demirel welcomed seven of the HADEP mayors in Ankara, helping to alleviate the legal situation for the Kurdish politicians.
-In 1999, HADEP became the first party in the history of Turkish politics to introduced a femail quota of 25%.
+In 1999, HADEP became the first party in the history of Turkish politics to introduced a female quota of 25%.